miikaah/musa/README.md

 #### Backend

-- feat: Add watchers for adding & removing of files in library
 - feat: Parse year from date if the date is an ISO date
 - feat: Send progress info to frontend